computerconquest/TechnicalTest/README.md

 # When you're done

-Zip everything up and send it to careers@ccqltd.com
+Remove the node_modules folder and zip everything up and send it to careers@ccqltd.com

 Didn't finish everything?
 Send what you've done, 2 hours isn't a ton of time and we'd like to see what you did!